The Internet-of-Things Meets Business Process Management: A Manifesto

-\paragraph{C 10 -- Specifying the ``social'' roles of agents.} Organizations aim to optimize their business processes based on organizational (i.e., group) goals.
+Organizations aim at optimizing their business processes based on organizational (i.e., group) goals.
 However, process participants often follow personal, i.e., individual processes or agendas with individual goals.
-The challenge is to synchronize/ reconcile different, possibly conflicting goals.
+The challenge is to synchronize/reconcile different, possibly conflicting goals.
 These agendas are typically mitigated through governance processes prescribing desired behavior.
 The individual goals of a thing are typically not precisely known or explicitly given.
 Furthermore, these processes may be less prescriptive micro processes or habits.
 Hence, holistic and prescritive governance may not be possible.
-Hence, it is an option to define and specify social behavior of things (such as self-interest, helpful, cooperative \cite{RN22}) to better coordinate and govern their behavior.
-This becomes even more challenging, when also considering robotics, i.e., the integration of human actors as well as robots in processes (raising issues like exchangeability, co-existence of different kinds of resources etc.).
+Hence, it is an option to define and specify “social” behavior of things (such as self-interest, helpful, cooperative~\cite{kalenka1999socially}) to better coordinate and govern their behaviors.
+This becomes even more challenging with the integration of human actors as well as robots in processes (raising issues like exchangeability, co-existence of different kinds of resources, etc.).